Integration

 Is Splunk HEC a built-in LoadStrike sink?

-Does the public site include a Splunk template?
+Does the site include a Splunk template?

 What should I read after this page?